 Summer fuel can only be used during summer

-Fuel certified for use during the summer period is only fit for use during these months (-4°C CFPP min) as it has a limited resistance to the cold.
+Fuel certified for use during the summer period (#2 diesel) is only fit for use during these months (-4°C CFPP min) as it has a limited resistance to the cold.

 You could use winter-grade all year round, but it isn’t cost-effective.
 When refining crude oil, you get much less winter-grade diesel than summer grade diesel, which would result in problems with the availability of the winter grade.
 What’s more, the energy content of fossil winter-grade diesel is lower than that of summer grades.

 What potential issues might occur when using the incorrect grade of gas oil in winter or during cold periods?

-The cold and wet winter months see some diesel-powered engines experience operative problems, such as difficulty starting and stopping machinery, and vehicle and equipment failure.
+The cold and wet winter months see some diesel-powered engines experience operative problems, such as difficulty starting and stopping the machinery, and vehicle and equipment failure.

 When fuel storage or fuel systems have been designed poorly, there’s insufficient thermal protection or summer grade has been left in the tank during winter, wax crystals and condensation can form in the fuel which blocks filters and pipes.